The Big Easy: Customer Effort

-New Orleans has an abundance of great food, friendly people and an atmosphere where drinking at any time of day on the streets is the expectation rather than the exception and this certainly helped relax the mood.
+New Orleans has an abundance of great food and friendly people.
+As well as an atmosphere where drinking at any time of day is the expectation rather than the exception.
 A bit of jazz and an IPA, and I found myself telling the bartender, “it is just so easy to be here.”
 He responded without missing a beat; “Why do you think they call it The Big Easy?”

 His response seemed intuitive, simple and obvious.
 Yet, I didn’t know THAT was why it was called The Big Easy.
-That combination of everyone I encountered being nice, the food being consistently good, and the unhurried atmosphere made for a pleasant experience.
+That combination of nice, consistently good food, and the unhurried atmosphere made for a pleasant experience.
 I just didn’t have to do much.
 Easy.

 Which brings me to THE QUESTION: Is the most predictive metric whether or not someone will recommend you (NPS) or how easy it is to do business with you (Customer Effort)?

-Predicting outcomes could be improved by including Customer Effort (CES) and other measures of satisfaction and loyalty that can be tied to market share and revenue.
+Predicting outcomes can be improved by including Customer Effort and measures of satisfaction and loyalty tied to market share.